bertofurth/Seagate-Central-Tips/Recover Seagate Central Data.md

 After the software is installed, run it.
 Once activated it should automatically scan all the drives connected to your system.

-I would then highly recommend changing the default behavior of the program so that it does not automatically mount partitions and so that it mounts them as read-only by default.
+I would then highly recommend changing the default behaviour of the program so that it does not automatically mount partitions and so that it mounts them as read-only by default.
 This can be done by clicking on the three horizonal lines menu item to the right of "Sign in", then clicking on "Settings" then turning "Mount automatically" to "Off" and setting "Mount volumes in" to "Read-only".
 This will ensure that Windows does not accidentally overwrite critical data on the Seagate Central drive.